 Now and then, though, I find something that’s genuinely pretty great.
 It doesn’t cost an arm and a leg, is robust and reliable, and simply makes my travels a better experience in one way or another.

-I’ll admit that in the past, I’d often be afraid to explore too far from wherever I was staying, or walk off the edge of the map in my guidebook or tourist brochure, because I might not be able to find my way home.
-It’s a lame excuse, in some ways, but it’s true.
+I’ll admit that in the past, I’d often be afraid to explore too far from wherever I was staying, or to walk off the edge of the map in my guidebook or tourist brochure, because I might not be able to find my way home.
+It’s a lame excuse, but it happened.
 Now, I’ll happily wander anywhere for hours, knowing that the magic blue dot will guide me home.

 I don’t usually carry a camera when exploring cities any more, since the one on my phone is good enough.
 Podcasts and playlists make long travel days pass more quickly, while still leaving my eyes free to gaze out the window.

-Tripit has replaced a binder with my itinerary, I use Skype, Whatsapp or email rather than hunting out a payphone or Internet cafe, and ebooks and Pocket instead of paper guidebooks — and that’s all before I even factor in trying to run a business from the road.
+Tripit has replaced a binder with my itinerary, I use Skype, WhatsApp, or email rather than hunting out a payphone or Internet cafe, and ebooks and Pocket instead of paper guidebooks.
+That’s all before I even factor in trying to run a business from the road.

-I started out with an Apple iPhone 3G, moved to a Samsung Galaxy S2 and now carry a Google Nexus 5.
+I started out with an Apple iPhone 3G, moved to a Samsung Galaxy S2, and now carry a Google Nexus 5.
 They’ve all been great, and each one has cost less than the one before.
-You can now pick up a perfectly usable unlocked smartphone for under $250, and a pretty damn good one for under $400.
+You can now pick up a perfectly usable unlocked smartphone for under $300, and a pretty damn good one for not much more $400.

 Smartphone prices may have come down and usefulness may have gone up, but the battery life still sucks.
 Long travel days still leave my phone and other gadgets gasping for power before I can get anywhere near a mains socket.

 Recently I started using a 7800mAh Mazzo Powerdrive, which lets me charge my phone a couple of times and still have enough juice left to get my Kindle or GoPro fired up again too.
-It’s changed the way I use my gear, especially the phone — no more rationing screen time and keeping it in flight mode just to nurse it through the day.
+It’s changed the way I use my gear, especially the phone.
+There’s no more rationing of screen time or keeping it in flight mode just to nurse it through the day.

-The Powerdrive also provides extra storage for mobile devices, so it costs a bit extra, but you can pick up good portable batteries for not much money at all.
+The Powerdrive also provides extra storage for mobile devices so it costs a bit more, but you can pick up good portable batteries for not much money at all.

-After travelling for a while, and buying gadgets wherever I happened to be at the time, my cable situation was a mess.
-US, UK and Australian plugs, a dozen standard USB cables plus an Apple 30 pin version, dedicated chargers for things like cameras, and all kinds of other junk.
+After travelling for a while and buying gadgets wherever I happened to be at the time, my cable situation was a mess.
+US, UK, and Australian plugs, a dozen USB cables plus an Apple-specific version, dedicated chargers for things like cameras, and all kinds of other junk.

 I ended up with a big, tangled bag of electronic accessories, and it was annoyingly difficult to charge everything at once due to needing multiple plug adapters.

 In the end, I declared cable bankruptcy and started again.
 Out went all the power cables with non-US plugs, replacing them with US versions instead.
 The cheap, crappy USB cables went too.
-I donated the old iPhone I carried as a spare, and the 30 pin cable that went with it, and bought a universal charger for things like camera and spare phone batteries.
+I donated the old iPhone I carried as a spare and the 30-pin cable that went with it, and bought a universal charger for things like camera and phone batteries.

 Micro-USB Cables (Plenty of Them)

 Speaking of those USB cables, I have just one more than I need of each type, carrying only high-quality versions of different lengths.
-With micro-USB, for instance, I have one that’s a few inches long for charging my phone from a laptop, or that portable battery in my pocket.
+With micro-USB, for instance, I have one that’s a few inches long for charging my phone from a laptop or a portable battery in my pocket.

-This way, it’s less likely to get caught up and broken, and it’s not so bulky either.
-The rest are longer than average, so they can reach comfortably from a power socket halfway up a wall, or behind the bed.
+It’s less likely to get caught up and broken that way, and it’s not so bulky either.
+The rest are longer than average, so they can reach comfortably from a power socket halfway up a wall or behind the bed.

-It sounds like a small improvement, and it is — but the simple decision to have a spare of every kind of USB cable, and the right length for the job, is something I appreciate every single day.
+It sounds like a small improvement, and it is.
+Even so, the simple decision to have a spare of every kind of USB cable, and making sure it’s the right length for the job, is something I appreciate every single day.
 Never more so than last month, when my phone’s charging cable died right as I was about to leave for the airport.